Temporal Vertex Cover with a Sliding Time Window: An almost tight algorithm for SW-TVC

 \section{An almost tight algorithm for \textsc{SW-TVC}}

 In this section we investigate the complexity of \textsc{Sliding Window Temporal Vertex Cover} (\textsc{SW-TVC}).
 First we prove in Section~\ref{subsec:lower-bound-ETH} a strong lower bound on the complexity of optimally solving this problem on arbitrary temporal graphs.
 More specifically we prove that, for \emph{any} (arbitrarily growing) functions $f:\mathbb{N}\rightarrow \mathbb{N}$ and $g:\mathbb{N}\rightarrow \mathbb{N}$, there exists a constant $\varepsilon \in (0,1)$ such that \textsc{SW-TVC} cannot be solved in $f(T)\cdot 2^{\varepsilon n \cdot g(\Delta)}$ time, assuming the Exponential Time Hypothesis (ETH).
 This ETH-based lower bound turns out to be asymptotically almost tight.
 In fact, we present in Section~\ref{subsec:dynam-prog} an exact dynamic programming algorithm for \textsc{SW-TVC} whose running time on an arbitrary temporal graph is $O(T\Delta (n+m)\cdot 2^{n(\Delta+1)})$, which is asymptotically almost optimal, assuming~ETH.
+That is, although the running time of our algorithm has an exponential part $2^{n (\Delta+1)}$, there does not exist (assuming ETH) any algorithm whose running time is subexponential in $n$ (i.e.~having $o(n)$ instead of $n$ in the exponent), even if we allow an \emph{arbitrarily growing} function~$g(\Delta)$ of $\Delta$ in the exponent.
 In Section~\ref{sec:boundedVCnum} we prove that our algorithm can be refined so that, when the vertex cover number of each snapshot $G_{i}$ is bounded by a constant~$k$, the running time becomes $O(T\Delta (n+m)\cdot n^{k(\Delta+1)})$.
-That is, for small values of $\Delta$ (say, when $\Delta$ is $O(\log n)$ or $O(\log T)$), this algorithm is polynomial in the input size on temporal graphs with bounded vertex cover number at every slot.
-Notably, for the class of always star temporal graphs (i.e.~a superclass of the star temporal graphs studied in Section~\ref{subsec:TVC-star}) the running time of the algorithm is $O(T\Delta (n+m)\cdot 2^{\Delta})$.
+That is, whenever $\Delta$ is constant, the algorithm is polynomial in the input size on temporal graphs with bounded vertex cover at every time slot.
+Notably, for the class of always star temporal graphs (i.e.~a superclass of the star temporal graphs studied in Section~\ref{sec:hardness-approx-TVC}) the running time of the algorithm is $O(T\Delta (n+m)\cdot 2^{\Delta})$.